 If a patient’s graph is demonstrating that the infection is improving, he advises the patient to maintain the current treatment.
 Using this approach, the symptoms typically improve as the graph pattern predicted.

-In addition to first line, narrow-spectrum antibiotics, Professor Malone-Lee also recommends Hiprex (Methenamine) as part of a treatment protocol.
+In addition to first line, narrow-spectrum antibiotics, Professor Malone-Lee also recommended Hiprex (Methenamine) as part of a treatment protocol.
 Hiprex works by acidifying the urine and producing formaldehyde within the bladder.
 As a result, it works as an antiseptic and bacteria are unable to multiply.

 A group of patients who are unable to tolerate antibiotics use Hiprex only to treat their UTI.
 The progress is slower because bacteria are not being directly targeted, but are restricted in their reproduction.